fabmas/certlc/README.md

 ### Manual Steps for the dashboard optional deployment
 To integrate the dashboard with your existing environment, you need to perform the following manual steps:

 - Add the 'Monitoring Metrics Publisher' role to the managed identity of the Automation Account on the Dta Collection Rule (DCR).
 - Add the 'Monitoring Metrics Publisher' role to the managed identity of the Automation Account on the Dta Collection Endpoint (DCE).
 - Add the 'Log Analytics Contributor' role to the managed identity of the Automation Account on the Log Analytics Workspace.
+- Add the 'Key Vault Crypto Office' role to the managed identity of the Automation Account on the Key Vault.
+- Add the 'Key Vault Certificates Officer' role to the managed identity of the Automation Account on the Key Vault.